Exploring Kennedy Presidential History and Airline Aviation History in Dallas, Texas

 SOUTHWEST AIRLINES

 Southwest Airlines makes a landmark contribution to the museum with its cockpit simulator and static exhibit of a Southwest 737.
-Southwest’s signature plane serves as a unique display of the creation, and evolution of the airline.
+Southwest’s signature aircraft serves as a unique display of the airline’s creation and evolution.
 Herb Kelleher, the founder of Southwest, passed away on January 3, 2019, and Southwest is his legacy to the airline industry.

 SouthwestAirlines